List of ancient great powers: Phoenicia

 Phoenicia was a major power over the Mediterranean between 1200 BC and 539 BC.
 This ancient Semitic thalassocratic civilization was situated on the western, coastal part of the Fertile Crescent and centered on the coastline of modern Lebanon.
 All major Phoenician cities were on the coastline of the Mediterranean, some colonies reaching the Western Mediterranean.
 It was an enterprising maritime trading culture that spread across the Mediterranean from 1550 BC to 300 BC.
 The Phoenicians used the galley, a man-powered sailing vessel, and are credited with the invention of the bireme.
 They were famed in Classical Greece and Rome as 'traders in purple', referring to their monopoly on the precious purple dye of the Murex snail, used, among other things, for royal clothing, and for the spread of their alphabets, from which almost all modern phonetic alphabets are derived.

-Carthaginian Empire
+Carthage

-The Carthaginian Empire, also known as the Carthaginian Republic (alternatively "Carthaginian hegemony", or simply "Carthage") was the Phoenician city-state of Carthage and its sphere of influence, which included much of the coast of North Africa as well as substantial parts of coastal Iberia and the islands of the western Mediterranean from 814 to 146 BC.
+Ancient Carthage was a Phoenician civilization based in North Africa, with its capital, the city of Carthage, located in present-day Tunisia.
+Founded by Phoenician settlers from the city-state of Tyre in the 9th century BC as a small trading colony, Carthage would soon grow and become independent.
+Carthage began expanding and creating colonies across the Mediterranean, becoming a major power in the region and coming into conflict with its neighbors.